oskery/aoc-23/README.md

 # Advent of code 2023 ☃️

 Solutions are in located in `src/routes/[day]`.

-To run the code locally:
+## Setup & usage

+1. Add an .env-file and a variable SESSION_TOKEN.
+You'll find your token in the HTTP request to advent of code website.

+2. Run the sveltekit app:
 ```bash
 npm i && npm run dev
 ```